abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   case.
 - *nescio* from *nescio, nescire, nescivi, nescitus* is 1st singular present actve indicative, meaning to not know (how).
-- *puniri* from *punio, punire, punivi, punitus* is the present passive infinitive, meaning to punish.
+- *puniri* from *punior, puniri, punitus sum* is the present infinitive, meaning to punish.
 - *soleat* from *soleo, solere, solitus sum* is 3rd singular present active subjunctive, meaning to be accustomed to.
 This is subjunctive because it is an indirect question.